tenphi/numl-storybook/public/pages/storybook/converters/markdown.md

 # Markdown to NuML

-This whole Storybook is rendering in runtime using this converter.
+This whole Storybook is rendered in runtime using this converter.

 It's required to use tag `<pre>` or `<textarea>` inside [nu-markdown](../../reference/elements/nu-markdown.md).
 This prevents the rendering of content by the browser.